ANCIR/granoproject.org/contributing/1-roadmap.md

 permalink: roadmap/
 ---

+This roadmap details some of the planned functionality for grano over the next few months.
+It is intended to give a high-level overview, while detailed descriptions and discussion is publicly available on the [issue tracker](https://github.com/granoproject/grano/issues).

 ## Improved user interface
 * Testing with non-technical users.
 * Workflow: published vs. draft objects for the Poderopedia use case.